Expected values for SUSY hierarchies of Jaynes-Cummings Hamiltonian

 \sect{Conclusions}

-Our aim in this paper was to show the specific behaviour on the evolution of expected values such as atomic inversion, operators $a^\pm$ and quadratures under SUSY partner Hamiltonians $H^{(k)}_{\rm JC}$, $k\in \mathbb Z$ of a JC Hamiltonian had associated some.
-SUSY partner Hamiltonians have the same spectrum except for a finite number of the lowest levels (they are almost isospectral), so this property could have some kind of influence on the measures of expectations values.
+Our aim in this paper was to show the specific behaviour on the evolution of expected values such as atomic inversion, operators $a^\pm$ and quadratures under SUSY partner Hamiltonians $\widetilde H^{(k)}_{\rm JC}$, $k\in \mathbb Z$.
+SUSY partner Hamiltonians have the same spectrum except for a finite number of the lowest levels (they are almost isospectral), so this property could have some kind of influence on the values of expectations values.

 The first type of expected values was the atomic inversion $\langle \sigma_3\rangle$.
 We computed some features of the evolution such as the classical times and revival times.
 It was clear that the evolution of atomic inversion is very sensitive to SUSY partners.
-Non SUSY partner Hamiltonians present qualitative differences with SUSY partners.
+Non SUSY partner Hamiltonians present qualitative differences.
 This is explicit in the two representative plots for non SUSY partners of Fig.~\ref{fig6} compared to those of Figs.~\ref{fig4}-\ref{fig5} corresponding to SUSY partners.

 The second type of expected values concern to the field operators $a^\pm$.
-We have computed the relevant classical and revival times and we have plotted the evolution under JC Hamiltonian and the usual coherent state evolution.
-We have preferred to plot the expected values of these operators in parametric type form because the values are complex, as shown in Figs.~\ref{fig7}b-\ref{fig8}b.
-The coherent behaviour of $\langle a^\pm\rangle$ is conserved along a few revival periods, where there are slight changes in amplitude and frequency but at very longer times the interference effects dominate (see this evolution in Fig.~\ref{fig10}).
-This can be complemented with polar type plots as shown for instance, in Ref.~\cite{lara21}, where it is quite different the information they supply.
-The evolution of the expected values under SUSY partners is similar to non SUSY partners as it is shown in Figs.~\ref{fig9}a and \ref{fig9}b, so in this case, this type of measures are not characteristic and they do not differentiate SUSY partners.
-This is due to very complex time evolution of this kind of expected values where there appear two fundamental frequencies.
-On the other hand, since the expected values of quadratures are real, then they allow to be plotted in two perpendicular planes as shown in Fig.~\ref{fig11} where it is appreciated that SUSY partners keep quite well the evolution of expected values, but again there is no a special behaviour too.
+We have computed the relevant classical and revival times and we have plotted the evolution under JC Hamiltonian and the usual coherent state evolution. {We have preferred to plot the expected values of these operators in parametric type form, because the values are complex.
+So, it is natural to represent these values in a three dimensional space, with one axis for time and the perpendicular plane for the complex values as shown in Figs.~\ref{fig7}b-\ref{fig8}b.
+One can apreciate what it is going on: the modulus has colapses/revivals, while the frequency of the evolution also suffer a type of colapse/revival evolution.} The coherent behaviour of $\langle a^\pm\rangle$ is conserved along a few revival periods, where there are slight changes in amplitude and frequency.
+However, at very longer times the interference effects dominate and new interesting properties occur (see this evolution in Figs.~\ref{fig10}).
+These parametric 2D and 3D plots can be complemented with polar type plots as shown for instance, in Ref.~\cite{lara21}, where it is quite different the information they supply.